stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 environment.
 Individual differences amongst them began to be manifest, and a few appeared to be under some kind of restraint.
 These latter, though shewing no physical variation, had a diversity of gestures and habits which marked them off not only from the majority, but very largely from one another.
-They wrote a great deal in what seemed to my cloudy vision a vast variety of characters&mdash;never the typical curvilinear hieroglyphs of the majority.
+They wrote a great deal in what seemed to my cloudy vision a vast variety of characters--never the typical curvilinear hieroglyphs of the majority.
 A few, I fancied, used our own familiar alphabet.
 Most of them worked much more slowly than the general mass of the entities.